codeur/capistrano-cable/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/capistrano-cable.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/capistrano-cable/blob/main/CODE_OF_CONDUCT.md).
+Bug reports and pull requests are welcome on GitHub at https://github.com/codeur/capistrano-cable.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/codeur/capistrano-cable/blob/main/CODE_OF_CONDUCT.md).

+Largely inspired from [capistrano-puma](https://github.com/seuros/capistrano-puma) gem.

 ## License